zenonine/navi/navi/README.md

 Chain of pages scenario (also known as flow of pages) is just one case, you can use with Navi.
 This library is definitely much more than that.

-# About
+# Introduction and Milestones

 The goal of **Navi** package is to create a friendly **declarative** navigation API for Flutter projects.
 It depends heavily on Navigator 2.0.

-Key requirements of the API:
+* Milestone 1 (currently WIP):

-* Easy to learn
+  * Easy to learn, simple to maintain and organize application code based on split domains.
+  * Keep boilerplate code at reasonable level.
+More optimization will be in next milestones.
   * Flexible: easily integrate with other architectural elements, especially, state management (ex.
-[Bloc](https://pub.dev/packages/bloc)) and dependency injection (ex. [get_it](https://pub.dev/packages/get_it)).
+[Bloc](https://pub.dev/packages/bloc)) and dependency injection (ex. [get_it](https://pub.dev/packages/get_it).
   * Modularization
     * friendly to projects, which require splitting into multiple teams
     * each stack can be considered as an isolated module
     * stacks should be reusable in other stacks
     * developers can freely organize stacks in the way they want
   * Imperative navigation API is also supported.
+* Milestone 2:
+  * Optimize to remove boilerplate code for common/general scenarios
+  * Optimize performance
+  * Test coverage at least 90%
+  * Evaluate edge cases
+* Milestone 3:
+  * Code generator to even remove more boilerplate code

 To use the library, you only need to know how to use **3 simple** classes: